• Skip to primary navigation

 Print Recipe Pin Recipe

-Amaranth adds its beguiling flavor as well as loads of protein and nutrients to these easy vegetarian breakfast tacos loaded with all the fixings.
+Amaranth adds its beguiling flavor to these easy vegetarian breakfast tacos loaded with all the fixings.

 Alanna Taylor-Tobin